PoisotLab/ms_betacov_mapping/README.md

 # Conclusion

 Our study focuses largely on the biogeography of hosts.
+Specifically, we identify the Amazon and South-Eastern Asia as hotspots where the phylogenetic distinctiveness of *Betacoronavirus* is the highest [@Anthony2017GloPat];
+surprisingly, current data suggest that viral sharing between hosts is high in the Amazon and low in South-Eastern Asia, which has the potential to result in different evolutionary dynamics between these two regions, hinting at different futures for their viral communities.
+This work is important both as a description of the bats-betacoronaviruses complex, but also because more broadly, bats are known reservoirs for a variety of emerging viruses and other pathogens [@Calisher2006BatImp;@Melaun2014BatPot], making balancing the needs for bat conservation and disease prevention most likely very difficult and a source of human-wildlife conflicts, especially in more densely populated areas [@Rego2015AssHum; @Stone2015ManCon].

 Yet, we know that viruses with high host plasticity, that is, the ability of a given virus to adapt to various taxonomic orders and ecological groups [@KreuderJohnson2015SpiPan], are more likely to amplify viral spillover, followed by secondary human-to-human transmission, and geographical spread [@Hazarie2021IntPop].
 High viral host plasticity is an especially important